FADO: Feedback-Aware Double COntrolling Network for Emotional Support Conversation: Related Work

 \subsection{Empathetic Conversation Model}

-Unlike the task of emotional chatting, where the agent generates emotional responses with the given emotion, the task of empathetic dialog generation requires the model to understand feelings of others and then respond appropriately \cite{DBLP:conf/acl/RashkinSLB19,DBLP:conf/emnlp/LinMSXF19,DBLP:conf/emnlp/MajumderHPLGGMP20,DBLP:conf/acl/ZhengLCLH21}.
-For example, \cite{DBLP:conf/emnlp/LinMSXF19} proposes the empathetic generation strategy that relies on two key ideas for empathetic dialog generation, including emotion grouping and emotion mimicry. \cite{DBLP:conf/emnlp/MajumderHPLGGMP20} leverages commonsense knowledge to capture the situation of the user and uses this additional information to improve the ability of empathy expression to output responses. \cite{DBLP:conf/acl/ZhengLCLH21} introduces a multi-factor hierarchical framework to model the communication mechanism, dialog act and emotion of empathy expression.
-However, different from previous tasks, an emotional support conversation task is required to explore the users' problems and reduce their emotional distress with the appropriate strategy and supportive response generation \cite{DBLP:conf/acl/LiuZDSLYJH20}.
+{According to the survey \cite{DBLP:journals/inffus/MaNXC20}}, different from the task of emotional chatting, where the agent generates emotional responses with the given emotion, the task of empathetic dialog generation requires the model to understand the feelings of other agents and then respond appropriately \cite{DBLP:conf/acl/RashkinSLB19,DBLP:conf/emnlp/LinMSXF19,DBLP:conf/emnlp/MajumderHPLGGMP20,DBLP:conf/acl/ZhengLCLH21,DBLP:journals/corr/abs-2210-03884}.
+For instance, the literature \cite{DBLP:conf/emnlp/LinMSXF19} proposes an empathetic generation strategy that relies on two key ideas for empathetic dialog generation, including emotion grouping and emotion mimicry.
+The literature \cite{DBLP:conf/emnlp/MajumderHPLGGMP20} leverages commonsense knowledge to capture the situation of the user and uses this additional information to improve the ability of empathy expression to output responses.
+In \cite{DBLP:conf/acl/ZhengLCLH21}, a multi-factor hierarchical framework is developed to model the communication mechanism, dialog act, and emotion of empathy expression.
+In {\cite{Wang2021EmpatheticRG}, a novel graph-based model with multi-hop reasoning is developed to model the emotional causality of the empathetic conversation.} {The work \cite{Lee2022ExploringTR} investigates the repetition problem in the empathetic dialog generative model.} However, different from previous tasks, an emotional support conversation task needs to explore the users' problems and reduce their emotional distress with an appropriate strategy and supportive response generation \cite{DBLP:conf/acl/LiuZDSLYJH20}.